-Thorough cleaning may present a challenge for smaller firms with independent cleaners or firms with no in-house cleaners.
+A thorough cleaning may present a challenge for smaller firms with independent cleaners or firms with no in-house cleaners.
 Your best option at this point is to hire a cleaning services provider that offers comprehensive office cleaning solutions.

 When disinfecting, expert cleaners will disinfect these key areas: